dtolnay/async-trait/README.md

 }
 ```

-The above code produces the following code.
+The compiler generates the following code.

 ```rust
 pub trait SelfToUsize {